magic0whi/notebook/contents/cpp-notes/cpp-notes.md

      // into the lambda.
    }
    ```
-3. We need to use `std::function` instand of C-style raw function pointer if lambda has pass in variables (stateful lambda).
+3. We need to use `std::function` instead of C-style raw function pointer if lambda has pass in variables (stateful lambda).
    ```cpp
    void for_each(std::vector<int> const& values, std::function<void(int)> const& func) noexcept {
      for (int const i : values) func(i);